sajaalgadhi/project-1-TicTacToe/README.md

 HTML.</br>
 CSS.</br>
 Jquiery.</br>
+Javascript</br>

 ## Features:</br>
+user can choose wether to play with a friend or with the computer.</br>
-I used an Clap audio  when either X or O win the Game.</br>
+I used a Clap audio  when someone wins the game</br>
 user can see whose turn is now .</br>

 ## Game logic:</br>
 The first player will always start with X .</br>
-There second Player will be O.</br>
+There second Player will be O even when play with the computer it will let him play with O</br>
 There is a function to check if we have a winner, consists of all the probability to win.</br>
 If there is a winner will shows an alert message with clapping .</br>
 when the board is full and no one reach the win positions , alert will tell the players they got a tie game("Try Again).</br>